Are Rawhide Chew Toys Safe For My Dog?

 Where Is The Best Rawhide For Dogs Made?

 Make every effort to buy rawhide products that are made in the USA (not just packaged here).
 American hides are the best because there are stricter regulations on the cattle industry in the United States than there are in other countries, higher standards of cleanliness in the slaughterhouses, and only hydrogen peroxide is used to bleach the hides.
-Some tanneries in the Far East and South America remove hair from the hides using arsenic, lime, or acid—all of which remain in the leather, even if it is washed afterward.
+Some tanneries in Asia and South America remove hair from the hides using arsenic, lime, or acid—all of which remain in the leather, even if it is washed afterward.
 Obviously, these chemicals are bad for your dog; where rawhide is sourced matters.

 Is Rawhide For Dogs Regulated?

-There is no health regulation of rawhides because they are not technically a food.
+There is no health regulation of rawhides because they are not technically a recommended dog food.
 This means you have to pay attention and make decisions for yourself without any official “seal of approval” about the relative safety of the product.
 The “all natural” claim on many labels means virtually nothing, since it does not reflect how the cattle are handled before slaughter or what happens to the hides during processing.

 Rawhide Risk To Pets And People: Salmonella

 Rawhide pet chews can be contaminated with bacteria such as salmonella, which can cause serious illness in dogs and the people around them.
 Young puppies and critically ill dogs can get very sick if exposed to salmonella, and even healthy dogs can suffer from intestinal symptoms.
 There is also the worrisome possibility of cross-species contamination; even a healthy person can be affected by salmonella poisoning.
 Symptoms are diarrhea, abdominal cramps, vomiting, and nausea, with effects lasting up to a week.
-Infants, elderly people and those with impaired immune systems are at the greatest risk.
+Infants, elderly people, and those with impaired immune systems are at the greatest risk.

 As with many bacterial illnesses, hand washing is the key to health.
 If you handle a rawhide chew, wash your hands.
 If you have toddlers or other small children who might pick up a rawhide chew and put it in their mouths, then avoid the risk and don’t let your dog have rawhide around a young child.
 There’s also some risk of a dog bite when a child plays around a dog who has a prized chew and wants to guard it.
 Consider giving rawhide to your dog only during the little person’s nap time or preschool hours.